 1. Personal Funds

 The first place to start is using your own personal funds.
 Many founders contribute their personal funds along with sweat equity to start their business.
-The personal funds can also be sourced from friends and family members who believes in you or want to support you.
+The personal funds can also be sourced from friends and family members who believe in you or want to support you.
 However, there are instances where it may be hard to get funds from friends and family.
 What you could do in this case is to bootstrap.
 This involves financing your business through creativity, ingenuity, cost reduction etc.

 2. Private Equity

 With private equity, you can get investment funds from large institutional investors, university endowments, or wealthy individuals.
-Examples of these private equity are venture capitals or angel investor (business angels).
+Examples of these private equities are venture capitals or angel investor (business angels).
 Venture capitals are institutional investors (give funds to small, early-stage, emerging firms that are deemed to have high growth potential, or which have demonstrated high growth) while business angels are wealthy individuals.
 These are good sources of business funding.
 However, they give funds in exchange for a partial ownership of your business.

 3. Bank Financing